-Talking about Jira and Confluence, Zumvie — the best one-on-one tool is built directly on Jira.
+Talking about Jira and Confluence, Zumvie — the best one-on-one tool is built directly on Jira and as a Standalone app.
 With Zumvie, engineering managers that use Jira will save time adopting a new tool.

 One of the most important things to manage and keep track of for engineering managers is documentation.
 A project goes through so many stages and variations from planning to completion that it can be hard to keep track of everything.
 This is where Doc Sheets is instrumental.

 Doc Sheets is one of the most efficient requirements engineering tools, which helps you control and customize a project’s entire lifecycle.
 The tool enables you to manage the documentation and makes traceability easier and faster than ever.